Conor P. Delaney

 Conor P. Delaney MD, MCh, PhD, FRCSI, FACS, FASCRS, FRCSI (Hon.) is an Irish-American colorectal surgeon, CEO and President of the Cleveland Clinic Florida, the Robert and Suzanne Tomsich Distinguished Chair in Healthcare Innovation, and Professor of Surgery at the Cleveland Clinic Lerner College of Medicine.
-He is also the current President of the American Society of Colon and Rectal Surgeons (ASCRS).
+He is a President of the American Society of Colon and Rectal Surgeons (ASCRS).
 He was previously Chairman of the Digestive Disease & Surgery Institute at the Cleveland Clinic.
-He is both a Fellow and Honorary Fellow of the Royal College of Surgeons in Ireland and a Fellow of both the American College of Surgeons and American Society of Colon and Rectal Surgeons.
+He is a Fellow and Honorary Fellow of the Royal College of Surgeons in Ireland and a Fellow of the American College of Surgeons and American Society of Colon and Rectal Surgeons.

 Delaney's research contributions include various aspects of surgery, surgical cost-efficiency and surgical education, while his clinical research contributions include developing enhanced recovery pathways in minimally invasive laparoscopic colorectal surgery, carcinoma of the colon and rectum, Crohn's disease and Ulcerative colitis, sphincter-saving surgery, re-operative abdominal surgery, and colonoscopy.

 Education

-Delaney earned his medical degree from the University College of Dublin School of Medicine in 1989, winning the Mater Misericordiae University Hospital gold medal in surgery.
-In 1992, he became a fellow of the Royal College of Surgeons in Ireland and earned his master's degree in surgery (MCh) in 1994.
-He earned his Ph.D. in 2000 from UCD, originally moving to the United States to work under Thomas Starzl, the father of transplant surgery, and John Fung, at the University of Pittsburgh Medical Center in the areas of immunology, hepatobiliary disease and transplantation, as he planned to become a liver transplant surgeon.
+Delaney earned his medical degree from the University College of Dublin School of Medicine, winning the Mater Misericordiae University Hospital gold medal in surgery.
+He became a fellow of the Royal College of Surgeons in Ireland and earned his master's degree in surgery (MCh) and Ph.D. from UCD, having worked under Thomas Starzl, the father of transplant surgery, and John Fung, at the University of Pittsburgh Medical Center in the areas of immunology, hepatobiliary disease and transplantation.